ApprenticeAI/frapy/docs/topics/signals.rst

 .. module:: frapy.signals
    :synopsis: Signals definitions

-Here's the list of Scrapy built-in signals and their meaning.
+Here's the list of Frapy built-in signals and their meaning.

 Engine signals
 --------------